-Charity Events & Fundraising

-Daniel Spargo-Mabbs Ambassadors

-Retirement Home Visits

-Primary Schools Outreach & Coaching

-Talk Easy Trust
+Charity Events & Fundraising Supervision and Mentoring Retirement Home Visits Primary Schools Outreach & Coaching Talk Easy Trust

 We engage a number of external organisations to support us in providing a wide range of opportunities to ensure students have the best chance of success.
-We have an established debating team, this year's winner of the UN debating competition.
-We participate in Mock Trials and host a question time with local and parliamentary politicians.
-Our Sixth Form also organised a mock election last year which proved very successful.
 There is also an organised work experience programme, STEM activities and a very well-received enrichment week to end the year.